thangckt/github-desktop-plus/README.md

 While the "official" Linux fork of GitHub Desktop is great, I think it's slow in terms of updates and lacks some advanced features that I'd like.
 This fork has low code quality requirements compared to the official fork, so I (and hopefully you as well) can add features and improvements quickly.

-This fork also focuses on integrating nicely with Bitbucket, since I have to use them for work and haven't found a good desktop client for it.
+This fork also focuses on integrating nicely with Bitbucket, since I use it for work and haven't found a good Linux GUI client for it.

 ---